hasansohail2/PF-Lab03--25K-0010-/README.md

 This repository contains my first programming fundamentals lab task.

 # About Me
+# 👋 About Me

 Hi!
-My name is Hasan Sohail, and I’m a student of Programming Fundamentals.
+I’m **_Hasan Sohail_**, a passionate student of Artificial Intelligemnce who loves solving logical problems.

+## 💻 My Programming Interests

+### Languages I’m Learning
+1. C

+### My Hobbies
+- Playing chess
+- Watching tech tutorials
+- Reading about AI and new technologies

+I believe **_practice makes perfect_** when it comes to programming!

 ## My Programming Interests
 - I enjoy learning C language and exploring how computers work at a low level.